Enterprise AI Value Realisation After Go-Live: From Deployment to Adoption

 This also reduces the support burden on central IT.
 When teams help each other, fewer questions escalate.
 When workflows are shared and documented internally, new users have examples to learn from that are more specific to their organisational context than vendor documentation.

 Organisations that operationalise this well treat knowledge sharing as a function that needs light resourcing.
 Someone convenes the forums.
 Someone maintains the repository.
 Someone moderates the discussion channels.
-This does not need to be a full-time role, but it does need to be someone's explicit responsibility.
+This does not need to be a full-time role, but it benefits from being someone's explicit responsibility.
 Without that, knowledge sharing happens sporadically and value remains siloed.

-AI deployments fail to deliver expected returns more often because of insufficient organisational readiness than because of technical inadequacy.
+In many cases, deployments fall short of expected returns due to insufficient organisational readiness rather than technical inadequacy.
 The platform works.
 People do not use it, or they use it incorrectly, or they use it in ways that do not align with the workflows the organisation intended to improve.

 Training addresses part of this.
 It teaches people how the platform operates and what it is capable of.
-But training delivered as a one-time event, separated from the context of daily work, has limited retention.
+But as covered in designing enterprise AI training, training delivered as a one-time event, separated from the context of daily work, has limited retention.
 People learn the features, then return to their desks and continue working the way they always have because integrating the AI into their actual workflow requires effort and experimentation that training alone does not support.

 Change management addresses the gap between knowing how the AI works and actually using it to change how work gets done.
 This means making space for people to experiment, making it safe to try the AI on real tasks and discover what works, and providing support during the transition period when productivity might temporarily dip as people learn new methods.

-Organisations that manage this well do not treat AI adoption as a switch that flips at go-live.
-They treat it as a transition that happens over weeks or months, depending on role complexity and workflow integration requirements.
-They provide ongoing support, not just initial training.
-They create environments where people can ask "stupid questions" without judgment.
-They measure adoption as behaviour change, not as training completion rates.
+Organisations that manage this well tend not to treat AI adoption as a switch that flips at go-live.
+They approach it as a transition that unfolds over weeks or months, depending on role complexity and workflow integration requirements.
+Common attributes include ongoing support rather than one-time training, environments where people can experiment and ask questions, and adoption measured as behaviour change rather than training completion rates.

-The ROI impact is direct.
-Enterprises that invest in sustained change management report higher usage rates, faster time to productivity, and fewer instances of teams reverting to pre-AI workflows.
-The cost of change management is modest compared to the cost of deploying AI that does not get used effectively.
+The ROI impact tends to be tangible.
+Enterprises that invest in sustained change management commonly report higher usage rates, faster time to productivity, and fewer instances of teams reverting to pre-AI workflows.
+In most enterprise contexts, the cost of change management is modest relative to the cost of deploying AI that achieves low adoption.

 Change management also surfaces where the AI does not fit the workflow as designed.
 If people are trained, supported, and still not adopting the AI for a specific use case, that is a signal that the solution does not match the problem, not that people are resistant to change.
 Organisations that pay attention to this feedback adjust configurations, workflows, or use case scope rather than doubling down on training.

 Deployment proves that the AI works technically.
-Value realisation proves that the AI changes how work gets done in ways that improve outcomes.
-The transition from one to the other does not happen automatically.
+Value realisation proves that the AI changes how work gets done in ways that improve measurable outcomes.
+The transition from one to the other does not happen automatically, and in most Australian enterprises, it takes longer than anticipated.

-Enterprises that extract value from AI investments after go-live share common operating patterns.
+The organisations that close this gap share common operating patterns.
 They monitor usage data to identify where value is being created and who is creating it.
-They talk to high-usage users to understand what those users are doing and how much it matters.
-They circulate that knowledge so other teams can benefit from solutions already proven internally.
+They talk to high-usage users to understand what those users are doing and quantify the impact.
+They circulate that knowledge so other teams benefit from solutions already proven internally.

 They invest in training that is ongoing rather than one-time, and they pair it with change management that supports people through the transition from old workflows to new ones.
 They measure success not by deployment milestones but by adoption behaviour and quantified productivity impact.

-None of this is complex.
-It is operational discipline applied to a technology category where the gap between deployment and value is wider than most enterprises anticipate.
-The organisations that close that gap do so by treating post-deployment effort as a continuation of the investment, not as an afterthought once the project is complete.
+Much of this is operational discipline applied to a technology category where the gap between deployment and value is often wider than enterprises anticipate.

 This article provides general commercial and procurement commentary only and does not constitute legal, financial, or professional advice.